Dominique Grubisa is a practising legal practitioner with more than 22 years of experience.

 Result: Mat’s vision is to develop the site into a triplex and based on comparable sales in the area, he would be expecting to make a projected profit of $600,000.

 Strategy: DGI Graduate, Dan bought a vacant block of land for $250,000

-Result: After subdividing and constructing 18 new homes, Dan is looking to make a potential profit of $1.2 million.
+Result: After subdividing and constructing 18 new homes, and based on comparable sales in the area, Dan would be expecting to make a potential profit of $1.2 million.